johncrumlish25/AD-project/README.md

 The application allows users to manage and explore data from a conference system, including attendees, sessions, rooms, and connections between attendees.

+The application is a Python-based conference management system that uses both:
+- MySQL
+- Neo4j

+The system allows users to:
+- View speakers and sessions
+- View attendees by company
+- Add new attendees
+- View attendee connections
+- Add attendee connections
+- View conference rooms

 ## Technologies Used
 - Python
 - MySQL (via WAMP)